Between the Canals: Production

 The film was shot in a speedy, mobile style around Sheriff Street, Dublin.
+During the films production, O’Connor spent two years working with the After School’s Project in Sheriff Street, alongside Irish Actor Peter Coonan.
+O’Connor stated that during their time with the group they witnessed many teenagers from normal families who had taken a wrong turn.
+On one particular day, while shooting the film, they witnessed a teenager on a BMX shoot a man dead in a car in the same spot Peter Coonan’s character ‘Dots’ was supposed to be killed off the next day.

 Release

 The film premiered at the Jameson Dublin International Film Festival on 24 February 2010.
 It was released in Irish cinemas on 18 March 2011.

 Reception

 The film has received strongly positive reviews.
 The Irish Times stated "Inner-city Dublin has often been the subject of Irish films, but few previous releases have got so close to the exhaust fumes, car alarms and fag ash."
 Entertainment.ie called it "a rough-and-ready drama that's a cross between Mean Streets and La Haine."